Corporate Snake Training – South Africa

 Our course theory is FGASA (Field Guides Association of Southern Africa) endorsed and is registered with both the HPCSA (Health Professions Council of South Africa) – registered health professionals earn 4 CPD points, and the SAIOSH (South African Institute of Occupational Safety and Health) and registered participants receive 2 CPD points.
 It is also registered with the PCIPC (Pest Control Industry Professional Council) and registered members receive 3 CPD points when completing this course.
 Our course are accredited by ISZS (the International Society of Zoological Sciences) and recognised by the AFGA (African Field Guides Association) and the NFTGA (National Federation of Tourist Guides & Affiliates).

-Our courses are presented by Johan Marais, Luke Kemp or Willem van Zyl.
+Our courses are presented by Johan Marais, Luke Kemp, Willem Van Zyl or Sake van Wyk.

 Johan Marais is one of Africa’s leading herpetologists with over 45 years of experience.
 Johan is the most prominent author of snake books in Africa and has written the best-sellers A Complete Guide to Snakes of Southern Africa, Snakes and Snakebite in Southern Africa and First Aid for Snakebite, to mention just a few.